bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### More pull request mergers!

-I've been at my scalability limits for awhile.
+I've been at my scalability limits for a while.
 It has been  * cough * ... challenging  ... to build the engine features I need to, review every single pull request quickly, and preserve my mental health.
 I've made it this far ... sometimes by overworking myself and sometimes by letting PRs sit unmerged for longer than I'd like.
 By scaling out, we can have our cake and eat it too!

 * @mockersf now has merge rights for "uncontroversial changes"
 * @alice-i-cecile now has merge rights for "uncontroversial documentation changes"